Siva427-art/Hallyx/README.md

 ## Overview

-Hallyx is a full-stack workflow engine that lets teams design workflows, define step routing rules, execute flows, pause at approvals, and track complete audit logs from one dashboard.
+Halleyx is a full-stack workflow engine that lets teams design workflows, define step routing rules, execute flows, pause at approvals, and track complete audit logs from one dashboard.

 ### Why this project stands out